Implement a FIDL server in Rust

 }

 The main function is async since it consists of listening for incoming connections to the Echo server.
-The run_singlethreaded attribute tells the fuchsia async runtime to run the main future to completion on a single thread.
+The fuchsia::main attribute tells the fuchsia async runtime to run the main future to completion on a single thread.

 main also returns Result<(), Error>.
 If an Error is returned from main as a result of one of the ? lines, the error will be Debug printed and the program will return with a status code indicating failure.